dbran1/cubing/README.md

 Pyraminx:
-Able to solve usin g layer by layer method
+Able to solve using layer by layer method

 10/17/2022